mc11cof/Automating-SSH--Connection/README.md

 It is really important to always close the SSH connections once all the tasks are completed.

-Here is Paramiko's docmumentation : https://docs.paramiko.org/en/stable/
+Here is Paramiko's docmumentation for more details : https://docs.paramiko.org/en/stable/